 I want you to own the same 360Bakeware Stainless Steel cookies sheets and if you bake cookies at any time of the year grab this deal and take advantage of 25% off, exclusively available from my website!

-For me it is simple, you invest in ONE good pan, and after buying another because you’ll find a very simple-looking pan that heats evenly and allows you to create incredible baked goods.
-You simply can’t go wrong with them so buy one or a set!
+For me, it is simple, you invest in ONE good pan, and after buying another because you’ll find a very simple-looking pan that heats evenly and allows you to create incredible baked goods.
+You can’t go wrong with them so buy one or a set!

 Ingredients For Your Halloween Blood Filled Coffin Pop Tarts

-- you can make your own pie crust but that is a PIA for a quick dessert so instead, I suggest purchasing 1 box of refrigerated pie dough which will yield 10 coffin pop tarts with blood inside!
+- You can make your own pie crust, but that is a PIA for a quick dessert, so I suggest purchasing 1 box of refrigerated pie dough, yielding 10 coffin pop tarts with blood inside!